 What's the story?

-THE TWILIGHT ZONE is a revamped version of the classic black-and-white, Rod Serling-hosted series that ran from 1959-1964 and is still being shown in re-runs to this day.
-Like the original series, the show has an anthology format, each episode with its own self-contained plot and a new cast of characters -- in this case, embodied by actors such as John Cho, Ike Barinholtz, Sanaa Lathan, Chris O'Dowd and Taissa Farmiga.
-The stories are morality tales, usually offering uncanny surprises and twist endings that offer some sort of commentary on the human condition -- and often with overtones of sci-fi, fantasy, or horror.
+THE TWILIGHT ZONE is a revamped version of the classic black-and-white, Rod Serling-hosted series that ran from 1959-1964 and is still being shown in reruns to this day.
+Like the original series, the show has an anthology format, each episode with its own self-contained plot and a new cast of characters -- in this case, embodied by actors such as John Cho, Ike Barinholtz, Sanaa Lathan, Chris O'Dowd, and Taissa Farmiga.
+The stories are morality tales, usually offering uncanny surprises and twist endings that provide some sort of commentary on the human condition -- and often with overtones of sci-fi, fantasy, or horror.
 Oscar-winning director Jordan Peele serves as executive producer and narrator, popping in at the beginning and end of each episode to make deadpan observations about the story and its themes.

 Is it any good?

 Rebooting a beloved genre series like this offered producers the chance to showcase inventive and fresh voices, but sadly, they've chosen to rehash tired old plotlines that even nostalgia can't save.
-The episodes are just too darn long: old school Twilight Zone eps clocked in at 30 minutes, while these are stretched out to an interminable 60 minutes on average, a length the stories just aren't strong enough to withstand.
-(The original series made a similar misstep in their fourth season, a move that creator Rod Serling fiercely opposed.)
-The Twilight Zone has historically offered up creepy and memorable little fables that made you think about moral quandaries, about humanity, even about the nature of reality itself.
+The episodes are just too darn long: Old-school Twilight Zone eps clocked in at 30 minutes, while these are stretched out to an interminable 60 minutes on average, a length the stories just aren't strong enough to withstand.
+(The original series made a similar misstep in its fourth season, a move that creator Rod Serling fiercely opposed.)
+The Twilight Zone has historically offered up creepy and memorable little fables that make you think about moral quandaries, about humanity, even about the nature of reality itself.
 These themes are wasted when padded out with so much repetition and filler, which gives audiences far too long to guess the utterly predictable twists; in one especially eye-rolling case, a character actually speaks the "surprise" ending out loud.
 The protracted runtime also gives viewers far too many chances to think about how little internal logic the show even has -- stories break down under even the mildest scrutiny here.